CyVerse-learning-materials/learning-materials-home/docs/faq.md

 ------------------------------------------------------------------------

-??? question "Why can't I rename or delete files in a folder that has been shared with me?"
+??? question "**Why can't I rename or delete files in a folder that has been shared with me?**"

     To rename a file or folder, you must have "write" permission, and to delete a file you must have "own" permission.
 To check the permission